Supporting someone with pancreatic cancer fatigue

 It can be upsetting when someone you love has fatigue, with no energy to do much.
 But there are lots of ways you can support them.
-You may need support, too.
+And you may need support, too.

 • Understand how their fatigue is affecting them.
 Everyone experiences fatigue differently.
 It can go on for some time after treatment, and it can vary from day to day.